 - Stir the chamber after a few draws (funnel design and built-in stir tool make stirring very easy).

 I recommend an average grind because I’ve been getting treats now and then with a very fine grind and a fully packed chamber.
 No treats with the dosing pods or a medium or coarse grind.

 As I mentioned above, the Davinci IQC uses pure conduction heating, but honestly, the first couple of rips out of the IQC taste great and are as clean as a hybrid (conduction/convection) vaporizer.

 After a couple of draws, the conduction aspect takes over, and the vapor quality drops off a bit.
 Still, this new IQC vaporizer is hands down the best tasting vaporizer Davinci has ever made and my favorite-tasting conduction unit on the market.

 The draw resistance is average for a conduction vaporizer but an improvement over the original Davinci IQ vaporizer.
 Last but not least, the entire oven and vapor path in the Davinci IQC is completely sealed via zirconia glass.
 No metals and no plastics in the vapor path.

-First off, the Davinci APP is available for ALL platforms, but it does take a little extra work to get it going on your Apple iOS device.
-It’s the same system (Connect Browser) that the Pax 3 vaporizer uses for iOS devices.
+First, the Davinci APP is available for ALL platforms, but it takes a little extra work to get it going on your Apple iOS device.

 The Android APP is available via the Play Store, and you can always access your Davinci vaporizers via the web-based app if you don’t want to use your phone.